-Amoeba Diagram - Classification & Structure
+Amoeba Diagram & Characteristics

-Amoeba Diagram - Classification & Structure
+Amoeba Diagram & Characteristics

-Edited By Irshad Anwar | Updated on Oct 01, 2024 10:17 PM IST
+Edited By Irshad Anwar | Updated on Aug 20, 2025 05:54 PM IST

-Amoeba is a fascinating unicellular organism widely studied in biology, especially in school syllabi from class 7 to NEET preparation.
-Amoebas are members of the Protista kingdom, known for their unique, simple structure and remarkable adaptability to various environments.
+Amoeba is a fascinating unicellular organism widely studied in biology.
+Amoebas are members of the Kingdom Protista.
+They are known for their unique, simple structure and remarkable adaptability to various environments.
+Amoeba are unicellular, eukaryotic organisms that perform all the essential life functions within a single cell.
 They play a vital role in biological processes, such as nutrition and reproduction.
-Understanding the amoeba diagram is crucial for students as it offers insights into biology, which is an important topic from class 9 to NEET level.
-This article will focus on the amoeba's structure, nutrition, and reproduction using binary fission, supported by diagrams and essential FAQs for students across class 7 to NEET level.
+Understanding the amoeba diagram is crucial for students as it offers insights into biology.

-Structure of Amoeba (Amoeba Diagram)
+4. Structure of Amoeba

 What is Amoeba?

-Amoeba is found to be a unicellular organism that is made up of a single cell and that can only be seen by a microscope.
+Amoeba is found to be a unicellular organism that is made up of a single cell and can only be seen by a microscope.
 This organism is not visible with the help of the naked eye.
 It is usually a eukaryotic organism that shows the presence of true organelles and a nuclear envelope.
 This organism moves with the help of false feet which is termed as the pseudopodia.
 The pseudopodia is defined as the cytoplasm pushing off the cell membrane.
 A very important feature of the amoeba is to change its shape.

-Size of Amoeba
+Classification of Amoeba

 All the discussion of the amoeba from which domain and phylum it belongs is defined here: